Free US Shipping for orders $49+

 Dietary Polyphenol Benefits And How To Maximize Your Plant Polyphenol Intake

 For starters, you can’t consume ‘too many’ polyphenols.
-And whether you’re consuming green tea polyphenols, polyphenols from organic apple peels, grape polyphenols, or the polyphenols found in versatile and flavorful extra virgin olive oil… the more the merrier.
+And whether you’re consuming green tea polyphenols, polyphenols from organic apple peels, grape polyphenols, or the potent polyphenols found in this versatile and flavorful high polyphenol olive oil… the more the merrier.

 If you tend not to eat a lot of vegetables or in-season fruit (which should always be consumed in moderation), then you might want to look into supplementing your diet with other polyphenol sources.
 GundryMD®’s Vital Reds™ actually provides polyphenols from 34 different sources — that’s why it’s such a rich, bright color.